sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

     print(f"Marketing Approach: {profile['marketing_approach']}")
 ```

-This implementation demonstrates how companies can use clustering techniques to segment customers, enabling them to develop targeted marketing strategies based on a "comprehensive understanding of their customers"[^1] and identify "the most profitable customers—plus those with the greatest profit potential"[^1].
+This implementation demonstrates how companies can use clustering techniques to segment customers, enabling them to develop targeted marketing strategies based on a "comprehensive understanding of their customers" and identify "the most profitable customers—plus those with the greatest profit potential".

 ## Evaluating Organizational Analytics Maturity